Ullr: Modern reception

 Within the winter skiing community of Europe, Ullr is considered the Guardian Patron Saint of Skiers (German Schutzpatron der Skifahrer).
 An Ullr medallion or ski medal depicting the god on skis holding a bow and arrow, is widely worn as a talisman by both recreational and professional skiers as well as ski patrols in Europe and elsewhere.

 The town of Breckenridge, Colorado has since 1963 held a week-long "Ullr Fest" each January, featuring events designed to win his favor in an effort to bring snow to the historic ski town.

 Ullr is a playable character in the video game Smite.

 In the television series The Almighty Johnsons, Ullr is depicted as having been reincarnated into Mike Johnson, played by Tim Balme.

+In Marvel Comics, Ullr is depicted as a son of Odin and the "Lord of the Yew, God of Dark Dooms".
+He is rarely seen in Asgard, although his hall and his fire are sacred to storytellers.